hazemmahmoud88/KnowYourCity-data-for-research/README.md

 **cln_...:** Cleaned settlement boundaries and population counts formatted as a shapefile by city.

 ## Recommended citation
-Slum Dweller International Profiling Teams.
+Slum Dwellers International Profiling Teams.
 2022.
-Know Your City Campaign data for research.
+KnowYourCity data for research.
 Processed by Dana R. Thomson and Hazem Mahmoud.
-Availalbe at:
+Availalbe at: https://github.com/hazemmahmoud88/Evaluating-the-Accuracy-of-Gridded-Population-Estimates-in-Slums.